Hieronymous Bosch - Comics Grinder (2024)

 Colwell has taken yet a third and more direct path, a narrative that drives the comic forward.
 He suggests the obvious, that an artist who needs funds to survive can sometimes find a patron—in that long-gone era most likely a royal patron.
 How would that painter work, and struggle within himself, to satisfy the client?
 In this version, Bosch’s wealthy wife evidently cannot support the household herself.

 Colwell, himself the craftsman, makes the painter a deeply religious figure, fretful about the art of nudes ordered— along with generous payment for following directions.
 The narrative plays to Colwell’s strengths, as readers of his 1970s comic art will remember.
-The nudes, male and female, are wonderfully drawn, unashamed and a thousand miles from anything like p*rnography.
+The nudes, male and female, are wonderfully drawn, unashamed and a thousand miles from anything like pornography.
 They radiate the innocence of anart work that is not quite innocent.
 They obviously enjoy looking and touching, something that comes through so clearly and scandalously in the triptych.

 The protest of the presumably respectable townspeople whom he characterizes is one more bit of Colwell’s history-imagined world.
 He is correct, as scholars of medieval Germany have explored and explained at length, that ordinary and most highly-placed people of the time and place thought in such religious terms, could not actually think outside of them.
 Radicals likewise saw their lives and their work in equally religious and often millenarian terms.
 Driven to their death by the rising classes of merchants, assaulted in sermons and pamphlets, they were depicted as immoralists seeking to overthrow all religion and virtue—agents of Satan himself.